 - Assembled Dimensions (L x W x H):

 - Folded Dimensions (L x W x H):

 - 52.4″ x 22.0″ x 47.2″

 - Assembled Weight: 90 lbs.

 - Shipping Weight: 115 lbs.

-The video is for the RW200 model but it’s basically the exact same steps.
-All of the tools are included in the packaging for assembly and there is no need for batteries since the monitor is plugged into an outlet via an included power adapter.
+Plus, all of the needed tools are included in the packaging and there’s no need for batteries since the monitor is plugged into an outlet via an included power adapter.

 Pros and Cons

 - 26 levels of silent magnetic resistance

 - 5.0″ monitor with backlit display (tracks fitness data separately from tablet)